PPaszkiewicz/Tools/toolbox/README.md

 **TileRenderLinearLayout** - layout that tiles out multiple drawing of its content for "loading" effect.

-**orientation** - package of helper objects and wrappers for building horizontal/vertical layouts.
+**orientation** - contains a "compass" and "guides" that help building layouts with selectable orientation.

 ## License
 Copyright 2021 Paweł Paszkiewicz